M/S Estonia - the German Experts' Report

 (1) The visor side locking devices did not fail because they were too weak due to a "design mistake", but were blown apart by the force of the explosions.
 The Atlantic lock resisted even this force mainly due to the flexibility of the visor bottom structure and broke only later.

-It seems we agree that the visor was attached to the superstructure when the vessel sank and therefore could not have dropped off 1.560 meters west.
+It seems we agree that the visor was attached to the superstructure when the vessel sank and therefore could not have dropped off 1.560 meters west of the wreck position.

-It would therefore be logical to conclude that the visor was removed under water after the sinking 28 September 1994.
+It would therefore be logical to conclude that the visor was removed under water after the sinking 28 September 1994 using explosives.

 It would also be logical to conclude that the ramp was never pulled fully open before the sinking and that no or little water entered the superstructure and that the complete JAIC story of water on the car deck is bull shit.